Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Mahana Point on Nusa Ceningan, Bali, Indonesia

-We spent hours researching the perfect places to stay during our trip.
-We scoured maps, looked at photos and read an endless number of online reviews.
+We spent hours researching the perfect places to stay for our trip.
+We scoured maps, looked at photos and read an endless number of reviews.

 Yoga sign at the Ecosfera Hotel in Canggu, Bali, Indonesia